-McPherson Square is bounded by K Street to the north, Vermont Avenue to the east, I Street on the south and 15th Street on the west.
-McPherson Square was identified as a park on the 1791 L’Enfant Plan of Washington, DC and is a key element of the historic monumental core, along with Farragut Square and Lafayette Square.
+McPherson Square is located at 15th Street between K and I streets NW.
+Identified as a park on the 1791 L’Enfant Plan of Washington, D.C., it is a key element of the historic monumental core, along with Farragut and Lafayette squares.

-McPherson Square is named for Major General James B. McPherson, a leader of the Union Army during the American Civil War.
-An equestrian statue honoring him is the focal point of the square.
-The bronze statue was cast by Louis Thomas Rebisso, an Italian born American sculptor, out of a captured cannon and rests on a granite pedestal.
-The statue was dedicated on October 18, 1876.
+The square is named for Major General James B. McPherson, a leader of the Union Army during the American Civil War, who is depicted in the equestrian statue in the center of the park.
+The bronze artwork was cast from a captured cannon by Italian-born sculptor Louis Thomas Rebisso.
+The statue, topping a granite pedestal, was dedicated on October 18, 1876.